 4.1.3 Performing an Experiment at a Beamline/Chemical lab or other Equivalent Area

 All experiments planned in these areas must be declared via the DUO system.
-The experiment will be classified and either approved or rejected as presented.
+The experiment will be classified and either approved or rejected.
 If approved, the experiment will be classified as Green, Yellow or Red experiment.
 Different safety mitigation will be enforced on each level of colour classification.
-Necessary documentation will be prepared for the experiment by the CS team and posted were required by SAM (systematic work environment)-responsible persons or other delegated persons.
+The necessary documentation will be prepared for the experiment by the CS team and posted where required by SAM (systematic work environment)-responsible persons or other delegated persons.

 4.2 Ethanol and Acetone

 Ethanol and Acetone for cleaning purposes can be found in the chemical laboratories.
 If you lack access to the chemical laboratories your main distribution point is the CS team laboratory between building A and D.